lakis006/generated-readme/README.md

-    # i love you
+    # One Peace

     ## Description
-    its called love, how about you learn about it?
+    this project grants you happiness

     ## Table of Contents
     * [Installation](#installation)